ZCW-Cohort-94/CircusCircus/README.md

 ## Features to Add

+- divide the `forum.py` file into separate modules
 - comments on each post (many comments to one post)
 - like/dislike/heart/etc emojis on posts
 - direct messages from one user to another